 So where would be a good place to sleep in London?
 London is a big and busy city with over a thousand hotels, it is important to compare a few hotels and chose the right one for you, especially as a bad hotel can ruin your whole trip and a good hotel will make your days and nights better, imagine coming back to a nice hotel after a long day of shopping or sightseeing and having a comfortable bed waiting for you, it could even feel like a second home.
 The following suggestions are all hotels we know well and are ordered by price.
-For those of you on an even tighter budget we have also included a section on hostels.
+For those of you on an even tighter budget, we have also included a section on hostels.

-5 star hotels in Central London
+5-star hotels in Central London

 In this case, it is very easy for us to recommend the Langham London which is located just off Regent Street in Central London and is one of the better hotels in London with great service, good size rooms, and many amenities.
 Although be aware, the price will match the service, so it won’t be cheap but you should still compare prices.

-4 star hotels in Central London
+4-star hotels in Central London

-If you are looking for a slightly cheaper 4 star hotel, we recommend the Holiday Inn Regents Park which is in a part of London called Fitzrovia, and is walking distance from both Regent’s Park and Oxford Street, you can find comparison prices here, alternatively there is the Melia White House Hotel which is also close to Regent’s Park.
+If you are looking for a slightly cheaper 4-star hotel, we recommend the Holiday Inn Regents Park which is in a part of London called Fitzrovia and is walking distance from both Regent’s Park and Oxford Street, you can find comparison prices here, alternatively, there is the Melia White House Hotel which is also close to Regent’s Park.

 For a different view of London, we recommend the CitizenM Bankside Hotel on the southern side of the Thames River, next to the Tate Modern museum and Borough Market, a great little food market.
 It is a short walk from the City of London and the Underground.
-The hotel is part of the CitizenM group of hotels, a concept we really like, where each hotel is uniquely designed, decently priced, and no extra charges for in-room internet, free movies to watch, a large comfortable bed, ability to easily control the temperature, the colour of the room lights, the TV and the curtains all from a single touch screen controller.
+The hotel is part of the CitizenM group of hotels, a concept we really like, where each hotel is uniquely designed, decently priced, and no extra charges for in-room internet, free movies to watch, a large comfortable bed, ability to easily control the temperature, the color of the room lights, the TV and the curtains all from a single touch screen controller.
 In addition, they have beautiful lobbies to sit in.

-5 star hotel just outside Central London – Shoreditch
+5-star hotel just outside Central London – Shoreditch

-Want to stay in an interesting and cool hotel with a young vibe and high quality service?
+Want to stay in an interesting and cool hotel with a young vibe and high-quality service?
 Then try the Ace Hotel London Shoreditch.
 You can always compare prices here.
-Shoreditch is London’s hipster area with many pubs, coffee shops and a great atmosphere.
+Shoreditch is London’s hipster area with many pubs, coffee shops, and a great atmosphere.

-3 star hotel a short journey from Central London
+3-star hotel a short journey from Central London

 Central London hotels can be very expensive and if you try to look for something cheaper in the centre, chances are the hotel will be of lower quality too.
 Therefore, it is our recommendation that for good 3 star hotels you should look a bit further out of Central London, and find a hotel in Zone 2, close to an Underground station and local busses.
 One such hotel we recommend is the Quality Hotel Hampstead, and you can compare prices here.